You are going to sign out in

-Stacie Ripkowski earned a B.S. in Education from Texas A&M University in 2002, and she began teaching in Tomball ISD shortly after.
+Stacie Ripkowski earned a B.S. in Education from Texas A&M University in 2002 and began her teaching career shortly after in Tomball ISD.
 After teaching all subject matter in the public schools for five years and one year in a private school, the Lord called Stacie to home education.
-She has been educating her four children at home since 2010.
-It continues to be one of the most unexpected joys and privileges in her life.
+Since 2010, Stacie has homeschooled her four children, which continues to be one of the most unexpected joys and privileges in her life.

-Stacie’s passion for education goes beyond math, science, social studies, and language arts.
+Stacie’s passion for education goes beyond school subjects.
 As a fitness instructor, personal trainer, nutrition coach, and physical education teacher, Stacie has been teaching people how to care for their physical bodies since 1995.
 She has instructed people of all ages, from 5 to 80.

-Stacie has been married for 23 years to Kenny Ripkowski, an avid pickleball enthusiast.
-Kenny and Stacie have four children, ages 19, 16, 12, and 8.
-All four of them have attended PREP Classes at some point over the last 6 years.
-Kenny and Stacie have been members of Cypress Bible Church since 2010.
-Stacie has taught every age level from preschool to high school, in addition to coordinating Vacation Bible School and other programs.
+Stacie has been married for 24 years to Kenny Ripkowski, an avid pickleball enthusiast.
+Together they have four children, ages 21, 18, 14, and 10, along with a bonus son.
+Kenny and Stacie were active members of Cypress Bible Church from 2010-2025, and now they are actively involved at The Met Church in missions, youth ministry, and men’s ministry.
+Throughout her years of service, Stacie has taught every age level from preschool to high school, in addition to coordinating Vacation Bible School and other programs.

 Tuition: $650/year OR $65/month for 10 months (August – May).
 I accept cash, checks, Venmo, and Zelle.
 When using Venmo, it will be $66/month and $659/year.
 I prefer automated checks via your bank each month.
 A late fee of $10 per week will be due if tuition is not paid on the first day of class each month.